Research about PAS began for me around 2008. Beyond personal experience, I've read countless articles, books & research studies as well.

 These question should open up an important perspective.
-From a mental health viewpoint, consider that most often these questions relate to a parent who is often very highly educated, one that we'd expect to fully understand the dramatic, even lifelong consequences of destroying the relationship of the child with the other parent.
+Consider that often these questions relate to a parent who may be highly educated, one that we'd expect to fully understand the dramatic, and even lifelong consequences of destroying the relationship of the child with the other parent.

-In such severe cases of parental alienation, the alienated parent will not develop any insight into what he or she is doing to the child, will not see that it is psychological abuse.
-Such a parent also will NOT see a mental health professional with a genuine desire of being helped, but will reject anyone who does not exactly support their own view.
-For this reason, conventional psychotherapy will not work.
+In severe cases of parental alienation, the alienated parent may not develop any insight into what he or she is doing to the child, may not see that it is psychological abuse.
+Such a parent also will not see a mental health professional with a genuine desire of being helped.
+They will reject anyone who does not support their own views For this reason, conventional psychotherapy will not work.

 Training about PAS and narcissism is critical to being in a position to adequately support those who are victims.
 Most therapists have had little to no training.

 Often what counselors see is very charming behavior from a well-spoken and professional adult.
-Narcissists tend to also be very accomplished liars, even to the point of being confused at the difference between truth and lies.
+Narcissists tend to be very accomplished liars, some even to the point of being confused at the difference between truth and lies.
 Putting on a show of a false facade becomes a huge part of the personality.
 In order to recognize this condition, a therapist would need to see beyond this charming facade, which can be very difficult, especially or the untrained and inexperienced.